mascaldotfr/CoRT/deploy/release/README.md

 ## ⚠️ Notes & Known Limitations
 - Cache busting only targets `.css` and `.js` references.
 Images, fonts, and other static assets are left unchanged.
+- CSS fusion is done in alphabetical order, in case a CSS must have the priority over another one, it's recommended to number it (see `css/01_chartist.css`)
+- CSS must be page scoped or it will apply to all pages
 - If a file is referenced via a complex bundler path, absolute URL, or dynamic string concatenation, it will be skipped to prevent accidental corruption.

 ## 📜 License